jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (list :expr ...)
 ```
-Construct a list, which is a linked list made from pairs and termninated by `nil`.
+Construct a list, which is a linked list made from pairs and terminated by `nil`.

 ```nohighlight
 ; Example